kartikisharma/CryptoCharts/README.md

-# SymbilityIntersect-CodeChallenge1
+# CryptoCharts

-<p>This is my implementation of all the features requested by the mobile engineer challenge for the Android platform.
-The following are additional features, I added to optimize the behaviour:
+<p>This is an implementation of the features requested by the mobile engineer challenge for the Android platform.
+The following are additional features, I added to optimize some features:
 <ul>
     <li>Snackbar to notify if the user is disconnected from network and attempting API calls.
 This is dismissed subsequent to the next API call where connection is available.</li>
+    <li>Store data in database</li>
 </ul>
 </p>